Table of contents

 Following on from our September quality report, we have continued to assess the impact of the change to our data collection method from study worker home visits to remote data collection on our coronavirus (COVID-19) estimates.

-We compared the estimated likelihood of testing positive for COVID-19 on a nose and throat swab by data collection method while adjusting for several variables.
+We compared the estimated likelihood of testing positive for COVID-19 on a nose and throat swab, as well as the likelihood of people with a strong positive test reporting symptoms, by data collection method while adjusting for several variables.
 We also assessed the representativeness of our remote data collection and study worker population samples by comparing them with demographic data from the 2021 Census.

 In the first week of the period studied (11 to 31 July 2022), participants who provided a swab sample by remote data collection were more likely to test positive compared with those who provided a swab sample with a study worker home visit; however, after this there was no difference between the groups in their likelihood of testing positive.